rafaelaqfc/Final-Project-SQL/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-This project has the main purpose to practice data cleaning, tranforming and analysing data in SQL.
+This project has the main purpose to practice data cleaning, tranforming and analysing data with SQL.

 ## Process
 Steps to follow: